b-nroths/chi-data/proposal/proposal.md

 ### Theory & Papers

-### 3 Most Recent and Influential scholars to respond to your question?
+Most Recent and Influential scholars to respond to your question?
 What have they argued, and waht are teh attractions in their positions?

+### Hypothesis

-### What is your hypothesis or provisional answer to be explored?
+What is your hypothesis or provisional answer to be explored?
 How does it differe from teh writers in #2, and how might it push that existing scholarly debate in a newer and more promising direction?

-### Suppose your hypothesis or provisional answer is confirmed, why should anyone care?
+Suppose your hypothesis or provisional answer is confirmed, why should anyone care?

-###How will you make your argument or test your hypothesis?
+How will you make your argument or test your hypothesis?

 ### Datasets